1m5/1m5-core/README.md

 Components consist of the bus framework, internal services, sensors, and utilities.
 Classes at this level include:

-- BaseService: An abstract class that implements the basic functionality for Message Consumer, Service, and Life Cycle interfaces.
+- **BaseService**: An abstract class that implements the basic functionality for Message Consumer, Service, and Life Cycle interfaces.
 All registered services must extend this class otherwise a ServiceNotSupportedException will be thrown on attempt to register.
-- Config: Concrete class with static methods supports loading and saving property files as configurations from/to the classpath.
+- **Config**: Concrete class with static methods supports loading and saving property files as configurations from/to the classpath.
-- LifeCycle: Interface with lifecycle methods for components including: start, pause, unpause, restart, shutdown, gracefulShutdown.
+- **LifeCycle**: Interface with lifecycle methods for components including: start, pause, unpause, restart, shutdown, gracefulShutdown.
 Components should at least implement start, shutdown, and gracefulShutdown.
-- MessageConsumer: Interface for components to receive Envelope messages.
+- **MessageConsumer**: Interface for components to receive Envelope messages.
 All services by extending BaseService are a MessageConsumer.
-- MessageProducer: Interface for components to send Envelop messages.
+- **MessageProducer**: Interface for components to send Envelop messages.
 The ServiceBus is a MessageProducer referenced by all Services through BaseService, by the ClientAppManager, and by the SimpleClient.
-- OneMFiveAppContext: A scope for using 1M5.
+- **OneMFiveAppContext**: A scope for using 1M5.
 Each application shares a 1M5 context through obtaining the global context instance using getInstance().
-- Service: Interface for all BaseService extensions to implement handling Envelopes contain Documents, Events, Commands, and Header-only messages.
+- **Service**: Interface for all BaseService extensions to implement handling Envelopes contain Documents, Events, Commands, and Header-only messages.
 BaseService implements all messages with a warning log that it's not implemented yet.
-- ServiceRegistrar: Interface for registering and unregistering services.
+- **ServiceRegistrar**: Interface for registering and unregistering services.
 Currently implemented by ServiceBus.

 ## Components
-1M5 is composed of a Service-Oriented Architecture (SOA) design using a service bus for micro-services, a Staged Event-Driven Architecture (SEDA) design for asynchronous multi-threaded inter-service communications, a service registry, and number of Sensors for advanced intelligent interaction with other nodes.
+1M5 is composed of a Service-Oriented Architecture (SOA) design using a service bus for micro-services, a Staged Event-Driven Architecture (SEDA) design for asynchronous multi-threaded inter-service communications, a service registry, and a number of Sensors for advanced intelligent interaction with other nodes.

 ### Admin Service
 It supports registration of services with the service bus.